 FREE | Download Peak

-The Apple Watch presents a new way to get the most out of Runtastic.
-All you need to do is take your iPhone with you on a run and Runtastic will display all the information you need on your wrist.
+The Apple Watch presents a great way to get the most out of the Adidas Running app, formerly known as Runtastic.
+All you need to do is take your iPhone with you on a run and the app will display all the information you need on your wrist.

 It displays speed, distance, duration, pace and how many calories you've burned on your wrist, where it's convenient to check without having to slow down and get your phone out of your pocket.